- Blue Whales are bigger than any dinosaur to have ever lived.

 Of all the animals in the world, both on the land and in the sea, there are none bigger than the blue whale.
-Dating back as early at 1.5 million years ago, these giants have roamed the seas for centuries and are bigger than any dinosaur to have ever lived.
-Blue whales have an average length of 90 feet while weighing over 300,000 pounds with females being slightly larger than males.
+This giant cetacean dates back as early as 1.5 million years ago and has roamed the seas for centuries and are bigger than any dinosaur to have ever lived.
+They have an average length of 90 feet while weighing over 300,000 pounds with females being slightly larger than males.

 But how big was the largest blue whale ever recorded?
-We’ll analyze the largest blue whales ever discovered and also dive into whether blue whales are the largest species to ever live on Earth!
+We’ll analyze the largest blue whales ever discovered and also dive into whether they are the largest species to ever live on Earth!

 The Background on Blue Whales